godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 * Avoiding user and developer mistakes by forcing a very clear API wall.
 * Running the whole graphics rendering in a [separate thread](https://github.com/godotengine/godot/blob/3.x/servers/visual/visual_server_wrap_mt.h).
 * Ability to completely reimplement all rendering code if desired, without changing the underlying game.
-Even using different techniques such as path tracing can be easily accomodated due to the high level of abstraction.
+Even using different techniques such as path tracing can be easily accommodated due to the high level of abstraction.

 Of course it also has drawbacks: